Embedding Network Autoregression for time series analysis and causal peer effect inference: Real Data Example

-The Table \ref{knecht_estimates} in the Appendix shows the parameter estimates from the three models fitted to the alcohol consumption and delinquency data.
-We note that both the lagged own response and lagged peer response parameters are insignificant in both NAR and ENAR models.
-The coefficients corresponding to most predictors are also insignificant in all 3 models.
-We compare the model fit in terms of out-of-sample prediction in Table \ref{knecht_mspe} for the 3 models.
-We observe that ENAR performs the best in terms of mean square prediction error for both responses.
-The boxplots in Figure \ref{knecht_boxplot} shows the predicted values from the 3 models for various levels of actual response.
-We see that for both alcohol and delinquency, predictions from ENAR model is higher for higher values of the actual response indicating a good model fit to the data with strong predictive ability.
+We compare the model fit in terms of out-of-sample prediction in Table \ref{knecht_mspe} for 4 models, that include two ENAR models with selected number of $K$ and setting $K=2$ respectively.
+We observe that ENAR performs quite well in terms of mean square prediction error for both responses.
+The boxplots in Figure \ref{knecht_boxplot} show the predicted values from the ENAR, NAR, and OLS for various levels of actual response.
+We see that for both alcohol and delinquency, predictions from the ENAR model are higher for higher values of the actual response indicating a good model fit to the data with strong predictive ability.
+Table \ref{knecht_estimates} in the Appendix shows the parameter estimates from the models.
+We note that both the lagged response and lagged peer response parameters are insignificant in both NAR and ENAR models.
+The coefficients corresponding to most predictors are also insignificant in all models.

 \textbf{Wind speed time series data:} Next we apply the ENAR model to a multivariate time series data containing wind speed measurements over 721 time periods at 102 weather stations in England and Wales.
 We take this dataset from the R package GNAR \cite{knight2019generalised}.
 This is a data with large $T$ and large $N$.
 We assess the accuracy of model fits in terms of the ability to accurately predict responses in 1 time period ahead.